How to sell your house at auction for the best price

 If you enquire about selling your house using them, are they polite, informed and honest?
 Do they answer direct questions or do they hide behind their terms and conditions?

 With each auction house consider if the service represents value for money and weight the pros and cons.
+If something doesn’t feel quite right then decide not to sell your house at auction or keep looking for other auction houses.

 The first step is to get a local auction house to appraise your property and talk you through their process.